Techplane20/FirstMCMod/README.md

 I'm also planning to make a Modrinth and/or Curseforge page at some point.

 # Can I contribute to this?
 Yes!
 All help is appreciated!
+You don't even need toadd any code, all ideas are welcome!
-You can contribute by forking this repo, then Submitting a pull request.
+You can also contribute the normal way; forking this repo, then submitting a pull request.

 # Future goals and plans
-My goal is to continue working on adding more content to the mod, then once I Have a reasonable amount I will work on porting to the latest versions of Minecraft.
+My goal is to continue working on adding more content to the mod, then once I have a reasonable amount of stuff implemented I will work on porting to the latest versions of Minecraft.

 Current Minecraft version: 1.16.5